infolektuell/gradle-jpackage/README.md

 [![Gradle Plugin Portal Version](https://img.shields.io/gradle-plugin-portal/v/de.infolektuell.jpackage)](https://plugins.gradle.org/plugin/de.infolektuell.jpackage)

 This Gradle plugin creates native installers for Java-based applications.
-It is intended to be used as a replacement for the built-in application plugin.
-It brings its own run task and application extension but omits the distribution plugin The extension's API resembles the application plugin's one, this should simplify migration.
+It integrates with the Java plugin and with the application plugin if it is applied.

 ## Features